mramshaw/Kubernetes/README.md

 ## My Projects

-These are not in the same order that I went through them, as I progressed I had to backtrack from time to time (when I needed some more foundation on basic concepts) but the order below corresponds to what I would think is the difficulty level; in other words the order presented is the order to follow.
+These are not in the same order that I went through them, as I progressed I had to backtrack from time to time (when I needed a better grounding on basic concepts) but the order below corresponds to what I think is the difficulty level; in other words the order presented is the order to follow.

-They all require __kubectl__, and __minikube__.
+These all require __kubectl__ and __minikube__.

 #### Persistent Volume (Local)

 https://github.com/mramshaw/Kubernetes/tree/master/Persistent%20Volume%20(Local)

 The following also require a __cloud provider__ account with its __CLI tools__ installed.